brianV/Revisioning-D7-Port/README.txt

 saving the new revision, the one visible to the public remains unchanged.
 Log in as a moderator again to promote (publish), after optional edits, the revised content to live.
+As an alternative to the Accessible content menu item, you may want to activate the "pending revisions" block.
+This block is particularly useful for moderators as it constantly shows the latest content requiring moderator attention in an inobtrusive corner of the screen.
+Configure and enable the block like any other on the Administer >> Site building >> Blocks page.
 You can use this module in combination with TAC or TAC-Lite for fine-grained access control based on vocabularies (such as "region" or "department") associated with the various content types.
 Be aware that any permissions